Market Overview

 Schools

-Richmond leads on school quality with a 67% average pass rate (rated Average) compared to 60% in Portsmouth.
-Top schools in Portsmouth include Churchland High School and I.C.
-Norcom High School.
-In Richmond, families look to Maggie L. Walker Governor's School and Open High School.
+Portsmouth has a 60% average SOL pass rate; Richmond has 67% (2024 state assessment data).
+Public schools in Portsmouth include Churchland High School and I.C.
+Norcom High School; in Richmond, Maggie L. Walker Governor's School and Open High School.
 See Portsmouth schools | See Richmond schools

 Portsmouth